-New Lenox Library card holders can now submit 3D print requests to be printed on the library's new 3D printer, an Ultimaker 2+.
-The Ultimaker takes 3D designs you create or download from the Internet and makes a 3-dimensional object in plastic.
+New Lenox Library's Ultimaker 2+ takes 3D designs you create or download from the Internet and makes a 3-dimensional object in plastic.
+New Lenox Library card holders can submit 3D print requests to be printed.

 Getting Started with 3D Printing

-- Search or browse for objects ready to print or customize.
-You can go to Thingiverse, My Mini Factory, or one of these other sites for free designs.
+Search or browse for objects ready to print or customize.

 About the 3D Printing Service